Dirac series for $E_{6(-14)}$: Introduction

+As a consequence, by using the translation functor, one can organize the infinite set $\Pi_{\mathrm{u}}(G, \mathbb{L})$ in a similar way as we express the Dirac series for $G$.
+For instance, with more effort, one could pin down all the irreducible unitary representations of $E_{6(-14)}$ with integral infinitesimal characters.

 The paper is organized as follows.
 We recall necessary background in Section 2, and review the structure of $E_{6(-14)}$ in Section 3.
-Then we report the FS-scattered members of $\widehat{\rm E_{6(-14)}}^d$ in Section 4, and the strings of $\widehat{\rm E_{6(-14)}}^d$ in Section 5.
-A few examples will be illustrated carefully in Section 6.
+Then we report the FS-scattered Dirac series of $\rm E_{6(-14)}$ in Section 4, and give a summary of the strings in Section 5.
+Examples will be illustrated carefully in Section 6.
+We check that any FS-scattered Dirac series of $E_{6(-14)}$ can be realized as a composition factor of an $A_{\frq}(\lambda)$ module in Section 7.
+All the strings are presented in Section 8.

 We have built up several \texttt{Mathematica} files to facilitate the using of \texttt{atlas} for the group $E_{6(-14)}$.
 One of them is available via the link